 This popular public square in the heart of Downtown always has something exciting going on.
 Surrounded by billboards, shopping, movie theatres and City TV, it’s a happening spot.

+It’s Toronto’s version of Times Square and a place all travelers to the city should visit.
 There are always outdoor performances, festivals and even free movies in the summertime.

 17. Entertainment District

 Close to Union Station, it is easy to get to and it is where Toronto’s main nightlife venues can be found.
-With cocktail lounges and chic bars, this is one of Toronto’s most happening places.
+With cocktail lounges and chic bars, this is one of Toronto’s most popular places.

 No public vehicles are allowed on King Street West in the heart of the district, so it’s a great place to walk from Spadina to University to do some bar hopping.